• Skip to primary navigation

 A Dance Studio Owner’s Guide to Insurance, Part 1

-Last updated on July 11, 2018 by Sozo Staff Leave a Comment
+Last updated on August 15, 2026 by The Studio Guide Staff Leave a Comment

 You love dance.
 That’s why you opened your own dance studio, right?
 The last thing you want to do is get bogged down with the nuts-and-bolts details of the business.
 And yet, you realize the importance of being properly insured.
 After all, without proper insurance, all your dreams and hard work could easily vanish if something unexpected should occur.
 Whether you’re a veteran or a brand new dance studio owner, you probably have the same questions and concerns when it comes to insurance.
 It can all seem like a completely foreign world — the terms, the prices, the coverage.
 What exactly do you really need and why?